supithcha/Bash-Coffee/README.md

-# 2024-Bash-Coffee

-# Team Members
+# Bash-Coffee

+### Contributors
-- 6488021 Russarin Eaimrittikrai
+- Russarin Eaimrittikrai
-- 6488045 Supithcha Jongphoemwatthanaphon
+- Supithcha Jongphoemwatthanaphon
-- 6488052 Sasasuang Pattanakitjaroenchai
+- Sasasuang Pattanakitjaroenchai
-- 6488061 Chaninan Phetpangun
+- Chaninan Phetpangun
-- 6488184 Runchida Ananartyasit
+- Runchida Ananartyasit
-- 6488203 Phacharaphan Chalitchaiya
+- Phacharaphan Chalitchaiya
-- 6488204 Pimmada Chompurat
+- Pimmada Chompurat

-# Project 2
-## Bash Coffee Shop - Frontend
+### Bash Coffee Shop - Frontend

 This repository contains the frontend code for the Bash Coffee Shop web application, which provides customers with an interactive and user-friendly interface for viewing, searching, filtering, and adding items to their cart.